pranshugaba/hugo-website/content/puzzles/3/index.md

 {{< chessboard fen="r1bqkb1r/pppppppp/8/8/8/8/PPPPPPPP/R1BQKB1R" >}}

 ### Game 5
 Uh-oh!
 Black is in trouble.
-Black has down a lot of material.
+Black is down a lot of material.
 Whose turn is it to play?

 {{< chessboard fen="2bqkb2/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR" >}}